VenusNguyen/ChapSnat-FosteringHope/README.md

 # Installation, Set up, & Run

 ## Install
 >1.
 Clone this repo to your personal device.
-Checkout [this documentation](https://help.github.com/en/articles/cloning-a-repository) for more information on how to do this.
+(You can checkout [this documentation](https://help.github.com/en/articles/cloning-a-repository) for more information on how to do this.)
 >2.
-You might want to set up your database to look something what is shown below, then put it inside the fireside.js file.
+Set up your database to look something like what is shown below, then put it inside the fireside.js file.
+(You can checkout [FireBase documentation](https://firebase.google.com/docs/web/setup) for more information on how to set this up.)

 ![map-overview](assets/firebase-example.gif)